m1ss3/db-backup/README.md

 ## What should you edit?

-Replace `const dbName = 'hotel';` with your own database name in the src/main.ts file.
+Replace `const dbName = 'hotel';` with your own database name in the src/main.ts file and look database config settings in src/class/DatabaseBackup.ts